techiebenny/py-rockpaperscissor/README.md

 ## Contributing
 All suggestions to improve this program / add functionality are welcome.

 Pull requests are welcome.
-For major changes / implementations , please open an issue first to discuss what you would like to change.
+For major changes / implementations, please open an issue first to discuss what you would like to change.